eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 the PID Provider or Attestation Provider to receive which attributes from the PID or attestation.

-If a policy is present in the PID or attestation, the Wallet Instance evaluates the policy, together with data obtained from the Relying Party or the User, to determine whether the PID Provider or Attestation Provider allows this Relying Party to receive the requested attributes.
+If a policy is present in the PID or attestation, the Wallet Unit evaluates the policy, together with data obtained from the Relying Party or the User, to determine whether the PID Provider or Attestation Provider allows this Relying Party to receive the requested attributes.
 Data obtained from the Relying Party is typically included in the Relying Party Instance certificate.
-In any case, the Wallet Instance authenticates any data obtained from the Relying Party before using it.
+In any case, the Wallet Unit authenticates any data obtained from the Relying Party before using it.

-The Wallet Instance presents the outcome of the disclosure policy evaluation to the User in the form of advice, when requesting User approval.
+The Wallet Unit presents the outcome of the disclosure policy evaluation to the User in the form of advice, when requesting User approval.
 For example, "The issuer of your PID does not want you to present \<attribute names\> to \<Relying Party name\>.
 Do you want to